dlt-hub/verified-sources/sources/filesystem/README.md

 Utilize `filesystem`, a
 [standalone resource](https://dlthub.com/docs/general-usage/resource#declare-a-standalone-resource),
 to enumerate S3, GCS, and Azure bucket files.
 Customize file readers or manage files as needed.
-"fsspec" underpins our system; for details, see the [fsspec documentation](https://filesystem-spec.readthedocs.io/en/latest/index.html).
+"fsspec" is used our system; for details, see the [fsspec documentation](https://filesystem-spec.readthedocs.io/en/latest/index.html).
 These building blocks enable you to rapidly develop pipelines for: